 This post is brought to you by Precious Moments and contains affiliate links; all opinions expressed are my own.

 Last weekend, I took the kids out for a walk.
-My husband had recently discovered some trails in our neighbourhood, and we went to explore them.
+We had recently discovered some trails in our neighbourhood, and we went to explore them.

 As we set out, I noticed Pearl’s shoelace was loose.
 She just started wearing a pair of white, tie-up running shoes that all four girls have worn.
 (At age two, they still outgrow shoes before wearing them out.)
 Since I had Joey in the wrap, I asked Lily to help Pearl with her shoe.